 To conclude, on the one hand, we mostly do not see clear increasing or decreasing trends for the percent responses of the four question items across the three waves, except for Q3 which shows an increasing trend, meaning that the male side, i.e., the husbands and their mothers are endowed with more decision-making power in the marriage and family hierarchy.
 We could see that it is shared by the three waves that (1) respondents prioritize their direct parents more than their families (2) more than half of the respondents somewhat and strongly agree with prioritizing boys than girls for birth.
 However, it is important to note that due to the differences in the sample qualities and sizes and varieties of null answers, the figures from the three waves may not be so comparable.
-The lack of a decreasing longitudinal trend in those who somewhat agree with Q3 and Q4 in the descriptive statistics may suggest the holding back of more liberal values toward family and gender by "Confucian" traditions in Mainland China.
+The lack of a decreasing longitudinal trend in those who somewhat agree with Q3 and Q4 in the descriptive statistics may suggest that filial piety and gender stereotypes still play important roles in contemporary Mainland China and the holding back of more liberal values toward family and gender by "Confucian" traditions in Mainland China.

-However, I note that Confucianism itself has a package of vague and even contrasting doctrines that have been changing over time and interpreted and instrumentalized flexibly by policymakers and researchers, i.e., carrying risks of definitional gerrymandering" and "epistemological anarchism," which can emphasize on both personal autonomy and self-actualization as well as obedience to family and authority.
-It may contain opposite doctrines that both support and oppose to family hierarchy and gender equality.
-With its diverse, multifaceted, and multilayered doctrines, Confucianism does not necessarily mean unlimited compromise for family, parents, male elders, and husbands in the family hierarchy, and it may actually emphasize the value of personal voices within the family, the equality of different family members, and the equality between male and female members.
+However, I note that Confucianism itself has a package of vague, dynamic, multifaceted, and even contrasting doctrines that have been changing over time and different across Asian societies as well as being interpreted and instrumentalized flexibly by policymakers and researchers, i.e., carrying risks of definitional gerrymandering" and "epistemological anarchism."
+It may contain opposite doctrines that support patriarchal hierarchy and gender equality and support familism and collectivism and personal expression and personal autonomy at the same time.
+With its diverse and dynamic doctrines, Confucianism does not necessarily mean unlimited compromise for family, parents, male elders, and husbands in the family hierarchy, and it may actually emphasize the value of personal voices within the family, the equality of different family members, and the equality between male and female members.
 To what extent the statistical results here show the "holding back" of more liberal values toward family and gender by Confucianism is unclear, and saying "holding back" is simply based on a common impression of Confucianism.
 To empirically test the relationship between "Confucian values" and attitudes toward family and gender, it is essential to make an index for "Confucianism," e.g., religious denomination and religiosity, but it is difficult because there is no one single document that lays out the doctrines of Confucianism, so concept similar to biblical literalism for Christianity cannot be applied, and because there is no specific religious activities that account for being Confucian, it is difficult to measure religiosity similar to the frequency of visiting the church, especially given that there are diverse folk religions and their practices in the Greater China area.
 Without clear definition and measurement, there is the risk of "definitional gerrymandering" and "epistemological anarchism," i.e., anything can be a Confucian doctrine, and any behavior can be seen as religious.